 When you have a clear understanding of the situation that requires a consultant, decide the type of working relationship you want to have.

-The consultant might act as the EXPERT-someone with technical expertise that your organization lacks.
+The consultant might act as the expert—someone with technical expertise your organization lacks.
 The control will rest with the consultant, who will analyze the situation and recommend approaches or solutions.
 The manager's role is to evaluate and implement the consultant's product.

-You will be entering into not only a business contract, but a psychological contract as well.
-The success of a project may depend on how well you and the consultant work together on this mutual effort.
+Above all, remember that the success of a project may depend on how well you and the consultant work together.

 Prepare for the interview